 My husband jokes about the urine colored walls and other fabulous decorating choices.
 Then I hear my name being called.

-The technician shows me my mammogram.
-She points to that bright white spec of tissue that looks unlike the rest of image.
+The technician shows me an image from my first mammogram.
+She points to that bright white spot of tissue that looks unlike the rest of image.

 She explains that she’ll take a bunch of pictures and if everything looks perfect I won’t need to undergo an ultrasound.
 I start to cry.
 She tells me to try not to worry.

 Then she places my breast on the imaging machine and presses a clear piece of plastic against it.
 She moves my body, rolls my breast one way and then another.
 Squeezing it each time between the plastic plate.
 She asks me to hold my breath while she takes the pictures and then says, “You’re all done.
 The doctor will look at your images now.”

 I’m led back to the hallway.
 I return to my pea green seat and quietly hope that everything looks good.
 The technician steps out a few minutes later.
 “They’ll need an ultrasound,” she says and I feel the panic set in.

 She just told me they wouldn’t call me in for an ultrasound unless they saw something on my latest mammogram.
 Clearly they see something on the new film.